 We’ll almost certainly see several iterations of the iOS 14 beta as Apple and its beta testers poke and prod the software for issues.

 iOS 14 Release Date

 The iOS 14 beta should stretch over several months culminating with an official release sometime in the fall after another event and keynote.

-September is a key month in Apple’s annual release cycle and it’s when the company usually pulls its iOS software out of beta.
+September is typically a key month in Apple’s annual release cycle.
+It’s when the company usually pulls its iOS software out of beta.

-As of right now, it doesn’t look like Apple will deviate from this protocol in 2020. iPhone 12 rumors currently point to a release this fall, probably in September though there is a chance the coronavirus outbreak pushes the iPhone 12 release into the month of October.
+As of right now, it doesn’t look like Apple will deviate too much from this protocol in 2020. iPhone 12 rumors currently point to a release this fall though there is a good chance the coronavirus outbreak pushes shipping dates into October.

 iOS release dates typically fall between the media event and the new iPhone’s release date. iPhone release dates almost always land on Friday’s.

 New iPhones always run new iOS software out of the box which means the 2020 models will run iOS 14, not iOS 13, when they arrive on doorsteps and shelves this fall.

 In addition to iOS 14, the iPhone 12 series is rumored to have improved cameras, design changes, 5G connectivity, and various performance improvements.